 Marie-Louise Flexen will continue with her sessions at Ashgrove House nursing home.

 Healthy school programme: Zoe Humphries and Megan Howe will be at Hazlewood Academy, focusing on self-esteem in girls and emotional well-being (mixed).

-Starting in October we will engage up to 40 residents at Whitbourne House Residential Care, in individual and group dance and movement activity to improve mental and physical wellbeing, lowering feelings of isolation and improving confidence, strength, flexibility with a longer-term view to reducing and preventing falls.
+The project will include individual and group dance and movement activity to improve mental and physical well-being, lowering feelings of isolation and improving confidence, strength, flexibility with a longer-term view to reducing and preventing falls.

 Dance For Parkinson’s